 Awards of 3 to 5 months are offered for African university faculty or administrators to conduct research in any academic discipline at a U.S. academic or research institution beginning no earlier than August 2021 and no later than March 2022.
 Proposals should be linked to professional duties and demonstrate how the scholar will use the knowledge gained to develop new courses, curricula, or other academic programs at the home institution.
 These grants are designed for university faculty or administrators with less experience and who may not have had recent access to research or instructional developments in their disciplines.
 A doctorate degree is not required, but applicants must hold a minimum of a master’s or equivalent graduate degree.

 - The ARSP is open to scholars in all disciplines and without regard to gender or age; however, proposals for clinical medical research involving patient contact cannot be approved under the Fulbright Program.

-- Applicants must be citizens of Malawi or permanent residents qualified to hold a valid passport issued in Malawi.
+- Applicants must be citizens of the country from which they apply, or permanent residents qualified to hold a valid passport issued by that country.

 - Applicants without doctorate degrees but who hold a master’s or equivalent graduate degree are eligible in the program and curriculum development category.

 - Applications for doctoral dissertation research, postdoctoral research immediately following the completion of a doctorate degree, or general professional travel, are ineligible.

 - Preference will be given to candidates who have not previously received a Fulbright scholar grant.

 - Preference will be given to candidates who have had no experience or limited experience in the U.S. Please confirm that a nominated candidate is not scheduled to be in the U.S. on another academic program immediately before the proposed start of the Fulbright grant.